Our Symptom checker provides clinical advice on what to do next based on your symptoms.

-Glue ear is a condition where the liquid inside your middle ear gets trapped and becomes thick.
-Learn more about its causes, symptoms and treatment.
+Glue ear (otitis media with effusion) develops when liquid builds up inside your middle ear.
+Learn about its causes, symptoms and treatment.

 Fluid from the ear

-Fluid coming from your ear is usually just ear wax, but sometimes it can be a sign of illness or injury.
-Read more here about its causes and treatments.
+Fluid from your ear may be just ear wax, but sometimes it can indicate illness or injury.
+Read more here about the causes and treatments.

-Hay fever symptoms
+Hay fever (allergic rhinitis)

 Hay fever (or 'allergic rhinitis') affects up to 1 in 5 Australians at some point in their life.
 Learn here about the triggers and how to manage the symptoms.